i3mainz/semgistestbench/README.md

 # semgistestbench
-Visualiziations for Linked Data Applications in the SemGIS project
+Visualizations for Linked Data Applications in the SemGIS project